adamgaynor/Spacecamp/README.md

 [heroku]: #

 ##Minimum Viable Project
-Spacecamp is a clone of Basecamp built on Rails and Backbone.
-Users:
+SpaceCamp is a clone of Basecamp for NASA built on Rails and Backbone.
+It is designed for use by astronauts, to keep track of ongoing projects...in space!
+Space pioneers will be able to:

  - [ ] Create accounts
  - [ ] Create sessions (log in)